 - At least 1-2 student tutors who are able and willing to help peers academically.

 A heterogeneous mix is so important here if you’re going to achieve independence!
-A group of all struggling students won’t work, and you won’t be able to work with your guided reading kids.
+A group of all struggling students won’t work, and you won’t be able to work with your small group of students without interruptions.
 I have a chart to help you plan teams, and team posters to keep students visually organized and on track.

 Q: How do you handle disruptive students?

 A: First of all, I try to prevent disruptive behaviors by doing a full-week trial run of our Benchmark Advance small groups.
 I go over expectations, review and routines, and procedures.
 During my week-long trial run, I don’t pull the reading groups to work with me.
 Instead, I walk around to troubleshoot, answer questions, and observe how teammates are working together.
 If I notice some kids not working well together, I’ll make some minor adjustments.
 I do this during unit 1 so that students actually have unit-related tasks to work on during the trial.

 When a student does get off task or is disruptive, my typical response is a quick verbal reminder.
 If it’s ongoing, we’ll have a chat together and I will let the student know that his or her behavior didn’t serve them well today and that it got in the way of their learning.
 I also use positive reinforcement by assigning team points or giving classroom dollars to each team.